 This is one of the most sought after designations in the world – a site which is deemed to have special cultural or physical significance by the UNESCO World Heritage Committee.
 As of 2011, 936 sites are listed, with 25 being in Great Britain – 18 in England, 4 in Scotland and 3 in Wales.

 Although most sites on the worldwide list are listed for their cultural reasons rather than their scenic views, the British sites are all great places to walk around.
 The historic Old and New Towns of Edinburgh in Scotland, the Pontcysyllte Aqueduct and Canal (left) in Wales and the Dorset and East Devon Coast in England are notable examples.

 Perhaps not easy to pronounce, SSSI are at least easy to find – as there are more than 6,500 in Great Britain.
 These are sites which protect the nation’s best geology and wildlife.
 They include some of the most spectacular and beautiful habitats; wetlands teeming with wading birds, winding chalk rivers, flower-rich meadows, windswept shingle beaches and remote upland peat bogs.
 Some are huge – like the Lincolnshire Wash at 63 hectares and the North York Moors at 44 hectares – whilst others are much more modest in size.

 What’s important to us walkers is a designation of SSSI isn’t an automatic right of access.
 The best way to check for access is to look for the nature reserve bird symbol on Ordnance Survey maps and to see if there are Rights of Way nearby.
-In England, you can check Natural England's Nature on the Map website.
+In England, you can check Natural England's MAGIC Map website.

-For more information on SSSIs, visit Natural England here, the Countryside Council of Wales here and Scottish Natural Heritage here.
+For more information on SSSIs, visit Natural England here, the Natural Resources Wales here and Scottish Natural Heritage here.